Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] S roztříštěnými údy na poli cti pociťoval zraněný praporečník Hrt, jak na něho hledí maršálek Radecký.
 Hodný zraněný praporečník ještě svíral v tuhnoucí pravici zlatou medalii v křečovitém nadšení.

-Archduke Joseph Ferdinand | |||||
+Joseph Ferdinand

-The first order was signed by Emperor Franz Joseph I. on 17 April 1915.
-It stated that the regiment was dissolved forever and the standard moved to the War Museum in Vienna.
-The second order was signed by Joseph Ferdinand, but not dated.
-It dealt with the unreliability of Czech troops, used threatening language and was to be read aloud to all Czech regiments.
-The order confirms that Infanterieregiment Nr.
+The first order was signed by Emperor Franz Joseph I on 17 April 1915.
+It stated that the regiment was dissolved for all time and the standard transferred to the WarMuseum in Vienna.
+The second order was signed by Joseph Ferdinand, but was undated.
+It referred more generally to unreliable Czech troops, was threatening in tone, and was to be read aloud to all Czech regiments.
+This order also stated that Infanterieregiment Nr.
 28 was dissolved.

 Background

-Joseph Ferdinand's order
+Joseph Ferdinand's army order

 Leaflets

-Due to censorship the text was not announced in the newspaper or made public at all.
-Traces of the order is however found i a statement from the district court in Liberec, dated 2 August 1915.
-A non-periodical print titled Armeebefehl des Erzherzog Josef Ferdinand, without information about publisher, printer and place of publication, was to be confiscated[a].
+Due to wartime censorship, the text was not published in newspapers or made public at all.
+Evidence of the order's existence is found in a statement from the district court in Liberec, dated 2 August 1915.
+A non-periodical print titled "Armeebefehl des Erzherzog Josef Ferdinand", without information about publisher, printer or place of publication, was to be confiscated[a].
 The same verdict was announced by other courts in Bohemia.

 In the Czech exile press

-Later in the autumn a complete text was printed in the Czech exile press, and with additional comments[d].
-The text was allegedly distributed in large quantities as leaflets by mail in North Bohemia and in Vienna, and was allegedly a fake designed to stain the Czech population.
+Later in the autumn, a complete text was printed in the Czech exile press, with additional commentary[d].
+The text was allegedly distributed in large quantities as leaflets by post in BohemiaN and Vienna, and was supposedly a forgery intended to discredit the Czech nation.
 The originator was said to be a skirt-maker from Ústí nad Labem who was duly arrested and imprisoned in Terezín.
-The order is dated 12 July 1915 and addresses Infanterieregiment Nr.
+The order is dated 12 July 1915 and concerns Infanterieregiment Nr.
 18, Infanterieregiment Nr.
 21 and Infanterieregiment Nr.
 36.

 Kriegsministerium